by DAVID EDGAR directed by JAMES DACRE

 On a rainswept afternoon in 1952, Hollywood and Broadway’s leading director, Elia Kazan met his closest collaborator, the playwright Arthur Miller.
 As the anti-communist crusade of McCarthyism blacklisted hundreds of their colleagues, Kazan and Miller faced a stark choice.
 Should they betray their friends, or risk never working again?

 David Edgar’s illustrious career includes multi award-winning plays for the RSC and National Theatre.
 His compelling new drama imagines a confrontation between two giants of stage and screen, both passionately involved with an actress about to become the most famous movie star in the world.
+It is directed by James Dacre, former Artistic Director of the Royal & Derngate.

 Show Info